SAM0-0/ATHER-OBD-READER/README.md

     *   [Download it here - V3.1 ](https://github.com/SAM0-0/ATHER-OBD-READER/raw/refs/heads/main/v3/can-dash-v3.1.bin)
     *   [Download it here - V3.2 ](https://github.com/SAM0-0/ATHER-OBD-READER/raw/refs/heads/main/v3/can-dash-v3.2.bin)

-**Note : For optimal performance, V3.2 is recommended.
+**🛑 Note : For optimal performance, V3.2 is recommended.
 Although both versions are identical in functionality and features, V3.2 has been entirely rewritten from the ground up to maximize ESP32 efficiency.
 Also Only use V3.1 if you're having any issues with the V3.2**

 ---